sophondetector/jraph/README.md

 The `output.kml` will show the entity locations on the globe, the connections between them, and the label of the connections between them.

 ## Dev Basics
-* `ndev` contains shell commands and most config variables at the top
+* `ndev` contains shell commands and most config variables at the top.
+* `./ndev` will list available ndev functions
 * `portal/` is a shared dir between the host dev env and the running service
 * `portal/` is shared with a local dev container, and `./ndev push_prod` pushes local changes to `prod`
 * `secrets.env` is for passwords, `secrets.env.EXAMPLE` is for `.git`